 Selling your time

 Have you noticed that when you are given something “for free”: free newspaper, free access to a video streaming service, free invitation to an event, etc. – you might feel bombarded by the ad?
-Commercials, posters, promoters and salespersons, all they fight for your attention and for your time: “check out our new arrivals / best offer only for you and only today / let us show you our new product” before you get to whatever you were after for.
+Commercials, posters, promoters and salespersons all fight for your attention and your time: “Check out our new arrivals / best offer only for you and only today / let us show you our new product” before you get to whatever you were after.

 I don’t want to claim that paying with your time is bad.
-For most people, the only way to make their money is to exchange their time and skills for it.
+For most people, the only way to make money is to exchange their time and skills for it.
 The questions that you should ask yourself are how much you value your time and what value you get from selling your eyeballs to advertisement companies.
-It might be not so obvious at first glance, but I will let you do the math.
+It might not be obvious at first glance, but I will let you do the math.

 Leisure quality

 You can enjoy your free time in whatever way you want because, well, it is your free time, although you should keep in mind that leisure activities are not equal in terms of the value they bring to you.
-It is relatively easier to scroll a newsfeed or tap a new episode of your favorite Netflix series than to plan your leisure in a more old-fashioned way, but the outcome of chosen activity also won’t be equal.
+It is relatively easier to scroll through a newsfeed or tap a new episode of your favorite Netflix series than to plan your leisure in a more old-fashioned way, but the outcome of the chosen activity also won’t be equal.
 Let me illustrate this point.

 Eventually, I began exploring other activities, e.g., going to the gym, visiting new places, listening to audiobooks, learning something new and so on.
 At that time, however, I tried to observe my physical, mental and spiritual conditions before and after different leisure activities and found out that I might feel more satisfied with my life, for example, after a day of hiking despite being physically exhausted than after a day of watching movies or playing video games.

-This doesn’t mean that you should completely give up doing something that you enjoy but try to take a fresh look at it by picking up something new and comparing how you feel about different leisure interests.
+This doesn’t mean that you should completely give up doing something that you enjoy, but try to take a fresh look at it by picking up something new and comparing how you feel about different leisure interests.